Pudenziana: History

 Peregrino participated in the synod assembled in Carthage in 484 by the Vandal King Huneric, after which Peregrino was exiled.

-In 591, Gregory the Great ordered Bishop Colombo of Nicives to convene a council to judge the work of Massimiano of Pudenziana, accused by his deacons of being bribed by donatists.
+In 591, Gregory the Great ordered Bishop Colombo of Nicives to convene a council to judge the work of Massimiano of Pudenziana, accused by his deacons of accepting bribes from donatists.

-The diocese lasted till the Muslim conquest of the Maghreb.
+The diocese lasted until the Muslim conquest of the Maghreb.
 Today Pudenziana survives as a titular bishopric.
-Two holders of the titular see have become cardinals: Mario Casariego y Acevedo and Óscar Rodríguez Maradiaga and the most recent bishop was György Snell, auxiliary bishop of Esztergom-Budapest.
+Two holders of the titular see became cardinals: Mario Casariego y Acevedo and Óscar Rodríguez Maradiaga.
+The most recent bishop was György Snell, auxiliary bishop of Esztergom-Budapest.